Information on Spaying/Neutering Your Cat

 A secondary life-shortening effect of keeping your cats intact has nothing to do with illness, but everything to do with cats and their need to find a mate.
-Male cats are more likely to roam far and wide to search out females in heat, leading them to cross dangerous roads (where they can be hit by a car) and fight other males.
+Male cats are more likely to roam far and wide to search out females in heat, leading them to cross dangerous roads (where they could be hit by a car) and fight other males.
 Females are also prone to all the dangers inherent in raising kittens, such as seeking out a safe place to give birth (which also leads to roaming), infection after delivery, or exhaustion after difficult births.
-So, if keeping your cat alive as long as possible is a priority for you, getting them spayed or neutered should be at the top of the list of to-dos.Aside from health benefits and length of life, spaying or neutering your cats can also reduce trouble for you!
-Male cats, if left intact, are more likely to spray inside to mark his territory.
+So, if keeping your cat alive as long as possible is a priority for you, getting them spayed or neutered should be at the top of your to-do list.Aside from health benefits and length of life, spaying or neutering your cats can also reduce trouble for you!
+Male cats, if left intact, are more likely to spray inside to mark their territory.
 Cat pee is infamous for its smell and the unlikelihood of ever cleaning it out of your carpet, furniture, or drapes.
-Males also are more prone to fight and roam, which results in hurt, angry, and sometimes even lost pets.
+Males are also more prone to fighting and roaming, which results in hurt, angry, and sometimes even lost pets.
 Females are no better, often yowling into the wee hours of the night in order to attract a mate when they’re in heat.
 To keep these irritations to a minimum, it’s wise to have your cat fixed.

 Will my cat act differently after spaying or neutering?
 2

 Many cat parents worry that their cats will change, either temporarily or permanently, once they’re spayed or neutered.
-While yes, there may be some short term or permanent changes in behavior, many will be for the better as previously explained.
+While there may be some short-term or permanent changes in behavior, many will be for the better as previously explained.
 In general, the basic personality of your cat such as activity level, excitement, and vocalization remains the same after the procedure.

-You might also notice your cat gaining weight after a spay or neuter.
-This is due in part to a reduction in roaming; that pesky side effect that you may have wanted to reduce in the first place.
+You might also notice your cat gaining weight after being spayed or neutered.
+This is due in part to a reduction in roaming, that pesky side effect that you may have wanted to reduce in the first place.
 Turns out you can’t have your cake and eat it too!
 If this starts to be a problem (with your cat developing a thickened waist and a pendulous belly) reduce the food you feed him or her daily and work in some playtime with a toy or two.
 It can also prove helpful to invest in a timed food dispenser, which can space out the amount of food your cat eats.

 Physical changes will be most obvious in male cats, especially if neutered before puberty.
 These cats will not develop the characteristic thickened skull and muscle density that their intact brothers tend to sport.
 This is due to the drop in testosterone after the removal of the testes.
 If fixed after puberty, the thickened skull will remain, but muscle tone might diminish.
 These cats are also prone to weight gain due to a drop in male hormones, so be sure to keep a close eye on their exercise habits and food intake.

 We hope that this brief guide was helpful in the decision making process!
-The choice to spay or neuter isn’t an easy one, but you will find that spaying and neutering has many benefits not immediately obvious.
-As always, consult your vet with any questions specific to your pet, and keep the health of your cat as your first priority.
+The choice to spay or neuter isn’t an easy one, but you will find that spaying and neutering has many benefits.
+As always, consult your vet if you have any questions specific to your pet, and keep the health of your cat as your first priority.